ROCm/omniperf/docs/install/grafana-setup.rst

 .. _grafana-select-workload:

-Select and load the Omniperf workload
+Select and load the ROCm Compute Profiler workload
 -------------------------------------

 Once you have imported a dashboard you're ready to begin.
 Start by browsing